VojtaSim/NodeJS-HAP/README.md

 This project is inspired by and based on the original [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) project by [KhaosT](https://github.com/KhaosT) but has been refactored from the ground-up.
 - ES6, `async/await` and using native `Buffer`.
-- Gone is getting characteristic value through `EventEmitter`.
+- Gone is getting and settings characteristic value through `EventEmitter`.
 - Camera accessory can be bridged (but still only one camera per bridge due to HAP limitations).
 - Customizable cache implementations.